farunawebservices/eval-awareness-crosslingual/report/REPORT.md

 ![Figure 1.
 Out-of-template English framing test](../figures/figure4_out_of_template_generalization.png)

 **Figure 1.
-Out-of-template English framing test.** Both probes were trained only on original English training prompts.
-Replacing every test wrapper with one of five unseen balanced wrapper pairs reduces both scores, but the activation probe retains substantially more discrimination than TF-IDF: 0.874 versus 0.626.
+Out-of-template English framing test.** Both models were trained only on the original 140 English training prompts.
+On the same 80 held-out semantic tasks, I replaced every original wrapper with one of five balanced unseen evaluation/deployment wrapper pairs.
+The activation probe retained AUROC 0.874, compared with 0.626 for character TF-IDF.

 3. **Cross-lingual transfer is real but not universal.** A fixed English layer-16 probe reached AUROC 0.772 on Chinese and 0.863 on Arabic.
 It failed on Yorùbá, reaching 0.453 at its best layer, while native probes were near-perfect in all three target languages.